r-lyeh-archived/apathy/README.md

 - Apathy is stand-alone.
 No dependencies.
 - Apathy is tiny.
 Single source and header.
 - Apathy is cross-platform.
-- Apathy is MIT licensed.
+- Apathy is BOOST licensed.

 ### Motivation
 - path manipulation api -> path